GeekDas

 • Middle East: Large communal prayers and festive gatherings

-• Turkey: Known as Şeker Bayramı (Sugar Feast) due to sweet treats
+• Turkey: Known as Şeker Bayramı (Sugar Feast) because of the sweets shared during the festival

-• Indonesia: Celebrated as Lebaran with massive homecoming travel
+• Indonesia: Celebrated as Lebaran, marked by massive homecoming travel and family reunions

 Conclusion

 Eid-ul-Fitr is more than just a festival - it is a celebration of faith, gratitude, compassion, and community.
-After a month of fasting and spiritual reflection during Ramadan, Muslims come together to pray, share meals, and help those in need.
+After a month of fasting and spiritual reflection during Ramadan, Muslims come together to pray, share meals, give charity, and strengthen bonds with family and friends.

-In 2026, the festival is expected around March 20 or March 21 in India, depending on the sighting of the Shawwal moon.
+In 2026, the festival is expected to fall around March 20 or March 21 in India, depending on the sighting of the Shawwal crescent moon.

 Regardless of the exact date, Eid-ul-Fitr remains a joyful reminder of unity, generosity, and spiritual renewal.